Death of Corrie McKeague: Disappearance

 On the night of 23 September 2016, McKeague was out drinking with friends in Bury St Edmunds.
 He had driven himself to the town with the intention of leaving his car overnight.
-He separated from his friends in the early hours of 24 September, after leaving the Flex nightclub on St Andrews Street South.
+He separated from his friends in the early hours of 24 September, after leaving the Flex nightclub on St Andrew’s Street South.
 The doorman at Flex recalls asking McKeague to leave because he was too drunk to stay.
 He remarked that McKeague was 'no trouble' whatsoever and that they chatted afterwards on the street outside.
 McKeague was in the Mama Mia's takeaway restaurant, reportedly his usual takeaway restaurant, between 1:15 am and 1:30 am.
 The last known sighting of McKeague was on CCTV at 3:25 am on Brentgovel Street, walking into the "Horseshoe area" where there were a number of wheelie bins.
 There was no footage of him ever emerging.
 CCTV footage also suggested that McKeague had slept briefly in a doorway before waking up and moving on.
 It is not believed that he intended to walk back to his base, RAF Honington, which is 10 mi north east of the town along minor unclassified roads.

 Nicola Urquhart, his mother, said in a statement dated 3 October 2016, which was released to the public and reported on by Evening Standard, that her son has never walked back to Honington on any previous occasions, and that leaving on his own, getting food and sleeping for a short time were all things McKeague had done in the past.

 As he had the weekend off, McKeague was not reported missing until the 26 September (the following Monday) when he failed to report for work.
 After he was reported missing, the Suffolk Lowland Search and Rescue team (SULSAR) helped the police search the area around Bury St Edmunds and Honington alongside the RAF's own search and rescue teams which were bolstered by searches involving police helicopters.

 There was one unconfirmed sighting of McKeague at the back of a sugar factory at Bury St Edmunds at 4:20 am, but police stressed this had been investigated and the person involved was not McKeague.
 The last authenticated sighting was on CCTV at Brentgovel Street.